mumoshu/node-detacher/README.md

 `node-detacher` is a Kubernetes controller that watches for unschedulable nodes and immediately detach them from the corresponding target groups and classical load balancers before they, and their pods, go offline.

+## Recommended Usage

+`node-detacher` complements famous and useful solutions listed below:

+- Run [`aws-asg-roller`](https://github.com/deitch/aws-asg-roller) along with `node-detacher` in order to avoid potential downtime due to ELB not reacting to node termination fast enough
+- Run `cluster-autoscaler` along with `node-detacher` in order to avoid downtime on scale down
+- Run [`node-problem-detector`](https://github.com/kubernetes/node-problem-detector) to detect unhealthy nodes and [draino](https://github.com/planetlabs/draino) to automatically drain such nodes.
+Add `node-detacher` so that node termination triggered by `draino` doesn' result in downtime.
+See https://github.com/kubernetes/node-problem-detector#remedy-systems
+  - Optionally add more node-problem-detector rules by referencing [uswitch's prebuilt rules](https://github.com/uswitch/node-problem-detector)

 ## Why `node-detacher`?

 This is a stop-gap for Kubernetes' inability to "wait" for the traffic from ELB/ALB/NLB to stop before the node is finally scheduled for termination.